"The more you know about the past, the more you are prepared for the future". -Theodore Roosevelt

-Through following the Ark framework, we ensure our curriculum is ambitious and covers all of the objectives set out in the National Curriculum to provide children with suitable challenge and depth.
+Through following the Ark Curriculum framework, we ensure our curriculum is ambitious and covers the scope of the National Curriculum and beyond to provide children with suitable challenge and depth.
 Children have regular opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past and that of the wider world.
-This is acheived through regularly planned opportunities to develop knowledge of historical concepts (eg: causation, change and continuity, historical significance and sources and evidence).
+This is achieved through regularly planned opportunities to develop knowledge of historical concepts (eg: causation, change and continuity, historical significance and sources and evidence).

 In our history lessons, we want children to develop a sense of belonging and an understanding of how the past has affected us, our local community, other places in our country and further afield.
 Through studying the past, children will learn to appreciate and respect how past events have shaped our lives today, the diversities of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 We seek to inspire children’s curiosity about the world in which they live and their place in it.